Fairfax-Falls Church Community Services Board

 Contact the Mobile Crisis Unit

-When the MCU is not able to respond, the Emergency Services staff at the Bulova Center is available for consultation and accepting MCU referrals.
+When the MCU is not able to respond, the Emergency Services staff at the Sharon Bulova Center is available for consultation, accepting MCU referrals and making referrals to other mobile services in the community.

-Emergency mental health evaluation and treatment for willing individuals and for police officers executing an Emergency Custody Order is available at:
+24/7 emergency mental health evaluation and treatment is always available for individuals on a walk-in basis and for police officers who have executed an Emergency Custody Order at the:

 8221 Willow Oaks Corporate Drive